Scandiking/DAT2K_tutorials/README.md

 - [ ] (Tutorial 5 and 6 is replaced with _Cloud solutions and PostgreSQLV3.pdf_ and _Exam DAT2000 2022.pdf_)
+  - >However, in this tutorial, we will try one of the two free cloud-based database offerings mentioned in this [blog](https://www.dbi-services.com/blog/a-free-postgresql-cloud-database/), which is ElephantSQL.
+We try free package named “TINY TURTLE” ☺ and then create a new account or sign up with Google account to save time
+  - ~~ElephantSQL~~ is [shutting down](https://www.elephantsql.com/blog/end-of-life-announcement.html).
+Therefore I have used the other option listed instead, [Heroku](https://www.heroku.com/).

 - [ ] [Tutorial7.sql]
   - Server installation, setup, and configuration